fluidex/fluidex.github.io/content/posts/damm/index.en.md

 ```
 where `C = 4 * price0**3 * depth0**2`, `BASE_DELTA` and `QUOTE_DELTA` are random constants.

-To conclude, we demonstrated that if specified f as reciprocal function, the unique solution of f could be obtained by price and depth.
-Although f can actually be any types of functions, for simplicity, we will use reciprocal function as our final AMM function in the rest of the post.
+To conclude, we demonstrated that if specifying f as an reciprocal function, an unique solution of f could be obtained from price and depth.
+Although f can actually be any types of functions, for simplicity and without the loss of generality, we will use reciprocal function as our AMM function in the rest of the post.

 # Formula definition of Differential AMM